 At one time, the festival’s theme was “Ten Tribes, One Vibe.”
 But it was found out there were actually 11 tribes living in the city: Ata, Bagobo-Klata, Bagobo-Tagabawa, Iranun, Kagan, Maguindanaon, Maranao, Matigsalog, Ovu Manubo, Sama, and Tausug.

-History of the Kadayawan Festival
+History of Davao City’s Kadayawan Festival

-Every 3rd week of August each year, thousands of tourists in Davao wear a Kadayawan costume to join and experience the Kadayawan street party, feast on the best Davao delicacies, and enjoy the Floral Float Parade, among other equally entertaining events.
+Every 3rd week of August each year, thousands of tourists in Davao wear a Kadayawan costume to join and experience the Kadayawan street party, feast on the best Davao delicacies and enjoy the Floral Float Parade, among other equally entertaining events.
 It’s no wonder that Kadayawan has come to be known as the king of Philippine festivals.

-From street dancing and a floral parade to trade fairs, the Kadayawan festival is a whirlwind of activity and colors, honoring Davao city’s historical, cultural and artistic heritage.
+From street dancing and a floral parade to trade fairs, the Kadayawan Festival is a whirlwind of activity and colors, honoring Davao city’s historical, cultural and artistic heritage.

 Experience a unique local experience that you will never forget.
 Learn why Dabawenyos celebrate it, when is it usually held, and get some travel tips on how to best enjoy this festival.